OFS/ofs.github.io/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 │  ├── Intel OFS_pr_afu.qsf                // PR AFU qsf file
 │  ├── Intel OFS_pr_afu_sources.tcl        // AFU source file list
 │  ├── ip_upgrade_port_diff_reports   // IP upgrade report files for reference
 ```
-<work_dir>/syn/d5005/syn_top/output_files == Directory with build reports and FPGA programming files.
+<work_dir>/syn/syn_top/output_files == Directory with build reports and FPGA programming files.

 The programming files consist of the Quartus generated d5005.sof and d5005.pof.
 The D5005 board hardware provides a 2 Gb flash device to store the FPGA programming files and a MAX10 BMC that reads this flash and programs the D5005 Stratix 10 FPGA.
-The syn/build_top.sh script runs script file /syn/d5005/scripts/build_flash/build_flash.sh which takes the Quartus generated d5005.sof and creates binary files in the proper format to be loaded into the 2 Gb flash device.
-You can also run build_flash.sh by itself if needed.
+The syn/build_top.sh script runs script file syn/syn_top/build_flash/build_flash.s which takes the Quartus generated d5005.sof and creates binary files in the proper format to be loaded into the 2 Gb flash device.
+You can also run build_flash.sh by yourself if needed.
 The build_flash  script runs PACSign (if installed) to create an unsigned FPGA programming file that can be stored in the D5005 FPGA flash.
 Please note, if the D5005 has the root entry hash key loaded, then PACsign must be run with d5005_page1.bin as the input with the proper key to create an authenticated FPGA binary file.
-Please see [Security User Guide: Intel® Open FPGA Stack for Intel® Stratix 10 FPGA](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/user_guides/%20ug_security_ofs_d5005/ug-pac-security-d5005.md) for details on the security aspects of Intel® Open FPGA Stack.
+Please see [Security User Guide: Intel® Open FPGA Stack for Intel® Stratix 10 FPGA](https://github.com/OFS/ofs.github.io/blob/main/hw/d5005/user_guides/ug_security_ofs_d5005/ug-pac-security-d5005.md) for details on the security aspects of Intel® Open FPGA Stack.

 The following table provides further detail on the generated bin files.